linhktran/drill-and-practice/README.md

 be stored to the database of the application.

 All of the services require authentication to use, except for the API and registration/login.
-Unauthorised users can access `http://localhost:7777/api/questions/random` to retrieve a random question together with its options, and sending a POST request to `http://localhost:7777/api/questions/answer` using a JSON file, which includes the attribute `optionId` - id of the option that they choose, would response whether their chosen answer is correct or not.
+Unauthorised users can access the path `/api/questions/random` to retrieve a random question together with its options, and sending a POST request to path `/api/questions/answer` using a JSON file, which includes the attribute `optionId` - id of the option that they choose, would response whether their chosen answer is correct or not.